coblox/bitcoinrpc-rust-client/README.md

-# Bitcoin Core RPC Client
+# Bitcoin RPC Client

 [![Build Status](https://travis-ci.com/coblox/bitcoincore-rpc_rust_client.svg?branch=master)](https://travis-ci.com/coblox/bitcoincore-rpc_rust_client)

-This crate provides a Rust interface to the Bitcoin Core RPC API.
+This crate provides a Rust interface to the Bitcoin JSON-RPC API.

 It is currently work-in-progress as not all RPC calls are implemented.